Distress And Desperation In The Bahamas As Dorian Death Toll Expected To Keep Rising

 hide caption

-Haitian Nicole Guillaume, who was nursing her 2-year-old son while waiting with several hundred other Haitians and Bahamanians at the port of Marsh Harbour, fainted in the heat.
-Guillaume hopes to board a boat to Nassau after the town was decimated by Hurricane Dorian.
+Nicole Guillaume, who was nursing her 2-year-old son while waiting with several hundred other Haitians and Bahamanians at the port of Marsh Harbour, fainted in the heat.

 Cheryl Diaz Meyer for NPR

-Editor's note: A warning that some of the images contain graphic content.

-Conditions are growing increasingly dire in the Bahamas almost a week after Hurricane Dorian first made landfall in the Caribbean nation.
+Conditions are growing increasingly dire in the Bahamas almost a week after Hurricane Dorian made landfall in the Caribbean nation.

-Food, water and other supplies are rapidly running out and residents are waiting desperately to evacuate the devastated islands of Abaco and Grand Bahama.
-Officials announced late Friday that the death toll had risen to 43 — 35 in Abaco and eight in Grand Bahama.
+Food, water and other supplies are rapidly running out, and residents are waiting desperately to evacuate the devastated Abaco Islands and Grand Bahama.
+Officials announced late Friday that the death toll had risen to 43, with 35 dead in Abaco and eight in Grand Bahama.

 "We acknowledge that there are many missing and that the number of deaths is expected to significantly increase," Prime Minister Hubert Minnis said in a statement late Friday.
-"This is one of the stark realities were are facing in this hour of darkness."
+"This is one of the stark realities we are facing in this hour of darkness."

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: Some of the images with this story contain graphic content.